-Beginning in approximately September 2022 (for recertifications effective as of December 2022),2023, current and newly admitted non-elderly, non-disabled households who are not excluded from the evaluation will be randomly assigned to either a treatment or control group.
+Beginning in 2023, current and newly admitted non-elderly, non-disabled households who are not excluded from the evaluation will be randomly assigned to either a treatment or control group.
 The initial enrollment period will last for 12 months.
 During the initial enrollment period, non-excluded, new admission households will be randomly selected to either the Treatment or Control group.
 After the initial enrollment period is over, all non-excluded, new admissions will be part of the Treatment group.